Cooperx521/PyramidDrop/README.md

 See [Evaluation.md](https://github.com/haotian-liu/LLaVA/blob/main/docs/Evaluation.md) to prepare for inference.

 If you want to use PyramidDrop to operate efficient inference on original llava1.5, evaluation code can be found in ```scripts/v1_5/pdrop_eval```

-Options to note:

-- `--layer_list  '[8,16,24]' `: the layers after which we apply rank & drop.
-- `--image_token_ratio_list "[0.5,0.25,0.125]" `: denote the image tokens ratio we retain at different stage, and this represents we obtain 50%, 25%, 12.5% after layer8, layer16, layer24.
-In this case, λ = 0.5.